MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 capability beyond `t_handover` the metadata collection can be consolidated and `rendition1` can be deleted.

-Readers interpret advances of the medatata frontier as proof that no rendition change occured between the previously known frontier and the newly advanced frontier.
+Readers interpret advances of the metadata frontier as proof that no rendition change occured between the previously known frontier and the newly advanced frontier.
 Therefore they can proceed with reading their current rendition for all times not beyond the frontier of the metadata collection.